FAQ

 Q. Isn’t it hard to see and talk to the other guests over a tall table centerpiece during the meal?

-A. If the table has been decorated with a tall centerpiece or floral arrangement, it customary to move it from the table to a sideboard or another surface when guests sit down for dinner.
-Imagine how boring how table settings would be if we limited ourselves to using just short, stubby things for the center of our table settings.
-There would be no more elegant, tall floral arrangements and our table settings would never be the same.
-Well, good news!
-You can create tables you love and use whatever you like!
+A. If the table has been decorated with a tall centerpiece or floral arrangement, just move it from the table to a sideboard or another surface when guests sit down for dinner.
+Imagine how boring our table settings would be if we limited ourselves to using just short, stubby things for the center of our table settings.
+There would never be any elegant, tall floral arrangements.
+Well, good news, you can create tables you love and use whatever you like!
 Simply place the taller elements of the centerpiece (like a tall floral arrangement) on your sideboard or display them in another location when it’s time to sit down.

 Q. I adore the white lace chargers you purchased from Horchow a few years ago, you said.
 I went on their web site and they were not there.
 They had some white type chargers but not the same ones you have.
 I like yours much better.
 Any ideas on where to find them?

-I bought a dozen of the lacy ones (see above) and a dozen of the white chargers (see below) you so often see me use in table settings.
-I have seen the white ones come back again on NM and Horchow, but they weren’t there long before they were gone again.
-Just keep checking the NM and/or Horchow websites.
-Hopefully they will get them back in again in the future.
+I bought a dozen of the lacy ones (see above) and a dozen of the white chargers (see below) thinking that if I had off white and white chargers, I’d have chargers for almost any dishware I used in a table setting.
+I have seen the white ones come back again on Horchow, but they weren’t there long before they were gone again.

 Q. “I’m wondering how many place settings you would recommend buying when you find a pattern you like?
 I always feel like I should buy 6 or 8 of each pattern but then I don’t have a whole lot of storage.
 Is there a number that seems to work out best for you?”